quynhmanh/gatsby-starter-kontent-lumen/docs/WEB-SPOTLIGHT.md

 ### Get started

 It is required to do three steps.
-First, prepare the code for the Web Spotlight for preview environment, then turn on Web Spotlight on Kontent project, and lastly use newly enabled features to connect Kontent project to preview environment.
+First, prepare the code for the Web Spotlight for preview environment, then turn on Web Spotlight on the Kontent project, and lastly use newly enabled features to connect the Kontent project to the preview environment.

 ### Kontent Smart Link SDK